 On December 3, 1984, one of the most tragic incidents in the history of the chemical industry occurred in Bhopal, India.
 Those who were in the industry at that time will never forget that day, and the following days, when so many people died, and others were injured as a result of exposure to gas released from a plant owned and operated by Union Carbide India Limited.

-Although Dow never owned or operated the plant and was not connected to the event, we - along with the rest of the chemical industry - learned from the tragedy and do all we can to ensure that similar incidents never happen again.
+Although The Dow Chemical Company (TDCC) never owned or operated the plant and was not connected to the event, the company along with the rest of the chemical industry learned from the tragedy and do all we can to ensure that similar incidents never happen again.

 The former Bhopal plant was owned and operated by Union Carbide India, Ltd. (UCIL), an Indian company, with shared stock ownership by Union Carbide Corporation, the Indian government, and private investors.
 Union Carbide sold its shares in UCIL in 1994, and UCIL was renamed Eveready Industries India, Ltd., which remains a significant Indian company today.

-See www.unioncarbide.com/bhopal for the history and additional information from Union Carbide Corporation on Bhopal.
+See Union Carbide’s website for the history and additional information from Union Carbide Corporation on Bhopal.

 Responsible Care® is a registered service mark of the American Chemistry Council, Inc.